sqrew/tunes/book/src/synthesis/effects.md

 #### Stereo-Linked Compression

 When processing stereo signals (buses and master), the compressor uses **stereo-linked** detection to prevent stereo image shifts.
-This is a professional technique used in all high-quality mixing software.

 **How it works:**
 ```